NUM-Forschungsdatenplattform/num-portal-webapp/docs/02_welcome/02_welcome.md

 All users will be redirected to the welcome page after a successful login.
-This page contains some basic statitics about data available for the logged in user, e.g. the projects that have received updates the last time, as well as general information that might be usedful for the user and that is managed by content admins.
+This page contains some basic statitics about data available for the logged in user, e.g. the projects that have received updates the last time, as well as general information that might be useful for the user and that is managed by {term}`Content Admin`s.

 ## Introduction / Statistics